jmccormack1717/SpeakInsights-Prototype/README.md

 - A cleaned PIMA diabetes CSV is auto-imported on first backend startup for the default user/dataset (`default_user` / `mvp_dataset`).
 - You can also upload your own CSVs via the UI; the backend creates a new SQLite DB per dataset and imports the file using Pandas + SQLAlchemy.

+### Project Scope

-This project is **not** optimized for large-scale / multi-tenant production use; it intentionally focuses on clarity of architecture and code for portfolio / interview purposes.
+This project is designed as a portfolio piece demonstrating full-stack development, AI integration, and data analysis capabilities.
+It focuses on clarity of architecture and code quality rather than large-scale production optimization.

 ## 📝 License